-- completed and signed by the party. - ii.
+- i.
+In any suit requiring a determination of child support or spousal maintenance, each party shall prepare and deliver a Financial Information Sheet using the form posted on the Guadalupe County District Courts' website, fully completed and signed by the party. - ii.
 Additionally, unless the parties agree or stipulate to a party's income and/or net resources as defined by the Texas Family Code, each party is required to furnish copies of the party's preceding four payroll statements or paystubs and the party's preceding year's income tax return (if the tax return has been filed), and preceding year's W-2 to the judge (but not the file) at the time of the hearing and to the opposing party prior to the hearing.
 If the parties agree to stipulate, the stipulation must be in writing and signed by all parties. - iii.
 Compliance with this Rule does not change the responsibility to respond to discovery requests and to make initial disclosures. - iv.
 In any suit requiring a determination or modification of conservatorship, or possession and access to a child, each party shall prepare and deliver a Proposed Parenting Plan, pursuant to Texas Family Code §153.603, fully completed and signed by the party, a single agreed Proposed Parenting Plan signed by both parties, or shall summarize the relief in brief complete sentences as part of a Proposed Disposition of Other Issues. - v.
-Each party shall prepare and deliver a Proposed Disposition of Issues, which shall state separately, each trial decision that is sought by the party that is not covered by a Proposed Parenting Plan.
+Each party shall prepare and deliver a Proposed Disposition of Issues, which shall state separately, in brief complete sentences each trial decision that is sought by the party that is not covered by a Proposed Parenting Plan.